Last Updated: Mar 22, 2018 Views: 62

-I made scans from several books to help answer your question about molds.
+I have looked into several books that I am hoping will help answer your question about molds.

 I'm hoping Gay's book will help:

 Taylor, Gay LeCleire.
 "Out of the mold": a special exhibition.
 Museum of American Glass at Wheaton Village.
 April 7 through October 26, 1990.
 Millville, New Jersey: Wheaton Historical Association, Wheaton Village, 1990.
 24 p.